Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

     - Galaxy Fold
     - Nest Hub & Hub Max

-    <p>I also tested the site on iPhone 7, iPhone 8, and a Lenovo legion 5, the only issue I've encountered is that on the iPhone 7 and 8 2 site elements didn't fit the screen, this can be fixed in the future with better media queries.</p>
+    <p>I also tested the website on iPhone 7, iPhone 8, and a Lenovo legion 5, the only issue I've encountered is that on the iPhone 7 and 8 one element didn't stay consistent to its original design, check out [Unresolved](#unresolved) section for pictures.</p>

 ## Browsers
 - The site was tested on Google Chrome, Microsoft Edge, and Safari.
 There were no issues with any of the browsers and the design looked consistent on all the browsers.